narcissawright/melancholy/README.md

 #### `Not Done and subject to change`

-- Only has 1/4th the Max HP that Melanie has.
-Uses a magic meter instead of jewels. `Might not use a meter actually...?`
-- Immediately at her top grounded speed (slightly slower than Melanie's top grounded speed) while holding joystick fully.
-Glides across the ground instead of sprinting.
+- Less Max HP.
+- Magic Meter instead of Jewels?
+- No sprinting system, glides.
 - Primary Attack - Orb (charge attack, can charge while doing any action.
 Lose charge upon damage).
 Only 1 Orb may be present at a time.
 Orb is a seeking projectile when charged.
-- Secondary Attack - (not fleshed out, but definitely some very weak close range attack).
+- Secondary Attack - some very weak close range attack
-- Spells instead of subweapons. `Maybe.
-I guess.` Jewels get converted into mana (magic meter, exclusive mechanic)
+- Spells?
 1. Lightning - Attacks all enemies nearby.
 If no enemies nearby, attacks you instead.
 2. Beam - big laser projectile, aimable in any direction.
 Some kind of teleport mechanic to travel along the beam.
 3. Airwalker - stand in mid air as if it is solid ground.
 Each step costs mana.
 Can jump from the air.
 4. Tree - summon a tree from the earth.
 Massive damage and knockback.
 Can be cut down via lightning.
 May spawn health apples.
 5. Vitriol - I might replace Tree with this actually.
 Holy water item.
 Maybe damages you upon use.
 - Repeatedly jumping can gain more speed (homage to CV64; might use some magical sinewave-like movement for this idk).
-- Has a unique mechanic that allows her to airjump when tapping Jump at ledgegrab height. (homage to CV64)
+- Has a unique mechanic that allows her to airjump when tapping Jump at ledgegrab height. (homage to CV64, but less demanding of an input.)
 - Maybe the same landing mechanics as Melanie but with the ability to curb your fall dmg with a landing "jump"
 - Crouch same as Melanie.
 Maybe use belly slide attack instead of slide kick?
 No divekick from air, rather fall straight down very rapidly?

+## Pickups

+#### `Functional`

+- Moon Card (change time of day to 6pm)
+- Sun Card (change time of day to 6am)
+- Jewel (small)
+- Jewel (large)
+- Bomb subweapon

+#### `WIP`

+- Mysterious Mushroom (Resets the grass/dirt paths)

+#### `To Do`

+- Health Apple
+- Power Up
+- Keys

 ## Camera & Targeting system: